edbrad/vm-bl-status/README.md

         dns-domain emsmail.com
 ```

-Enable the Linux Firewall:
+Enable the Linux Firewall (https://help.ubuntu.com/community/UFW):
 ```
 $ sudo ufw enable
 ```

 ### Install Remote Management GUI (Webmin)
 **Webmin** is an popular Open Source Web-based Unix/Linux system management tool (http://webmin.com).
-It provides a comprehensive set of GUI tools to help with monitoring and performing common system management tasks without having to remember and type long commands into the console.
-Installation requires adding the software's repository key, location and signature to the Ubuntu Package Manger.
+It provides a comprehensive set of GUI tools to help with monitoring and performing common Linux system management tasks without having to remember and type long commands at the console.
+Installation requires adding the software's repository key, location, and signature in the Ubuntu Package Manger (apt-get).

-Create/Edit a new Ubuntu Package Manager (apt-get) Source repository URL list:
+First, create/edit a new Ubuntu Package Manager (apt-get) Source Repository URL list:
 ```
 $ sudo nano /etc/apt/sources.list.d/webmin.list
 ```
-Add the line, below, to the text file:
+Then, add the line, below, to the text file and save it:
 ```
 $ deb http://download.webmin.com/download/repository sarge contrib
 ```
-Add the Webmin PGP key signature required to trust the repository:
+Next, get the Webmin PGP key signature file, which is required by the Package Manager to trust the repository:
 ```
 $ wget http://www.webmin.com/jcameron-key.asc
 $ sudo apt-key add jcameron-key.asc